arangodb/docs/3.10/aql/functions-geo.md

 `GEO_CONTAINS(geoJsonA, geoJsonB) → bool`

-Checks whether the [GeoJSON object](../indexing-geo.html#geojson) `geoJsonA` fully contains `geoJsonB` (Every point in B is also in A).
-The object `geoJsonA` has to be of type `Polygon` or `MultiPolygon`, for other types containment is not well-defined because of numerical stability problems.
+Checks whether the [GeoJSON object](../indexing-geo.html#geojson) `geoJsonA` fully contains `geoJsonB` (every point in B is also in A).
+The object `geoJsonA` has to be of type _Polygon_ or _MultiPolygon_.
+For other types containment is not well-defined because of numerical stability problems.

 - **geoJsonA** (object): first GeoJSON object or coordinate array (in longitude, latitude order)
 - **geoJsonB** (object): second GeoJSON object or coordinate array (in longitude, latitude order)